 Fitting then that we found ourselves down near Tompkins Square Park, where we paused to watch the pups play, thinking how much Ella would love all the sights (and smells) of New York City.

 Then, we continued south down to the gritty corridor of the Lower East Side, where we were looking for SVV some quality T-shirts to expand his collection.

 We came up empty—seriously, where are all the graphic Tee shops in NYC, pray tell?—but we did find a bar and some craft beer to boot at Top Hops, so I consider that a win.

 Dinner that night was at an iconic Village spot, Café Loup, that most out-of-towners would never stumble upon organically.
 We noshed on authentic French cuisine in this charming bistro with old friends before catching the subway back to Brooklyn again to sleep.

-Since we were staying out in Brooklyn and had an early afternoon flight, we spent our final morning trying out a buzzy new restaurant that was so new and so hipster, it didn’t even have a sign out front.
-Carthage Must Be Destroyed is its name (any Classics lovers out there?), and though the signage was a bit off-putting—“no photos,” they instructed; “no touching any of the table centerpieces,” they said—ultimately the food was great and I’d return here in a heartbeat.
+Since we moved our base from the Plaza to Brooklyn for our final days in NYC, we spent our final morning in one of the city’s hippest boroughs and brunched at Carthage Must Be Destroyed.
+Though the signage was a bit off-putting—“no photos,” they instructed; “no touching any of the table centerpieces,” they said—ultimately the food was great and I’d return here in a heartbeat.

-Bushwick is just 20 minutes from LaGuardia, where we fly in and out of via Southwest from Nashville, so we hopped a Lyft to the airport after brunch, excited that we already have our next long weekend in New York return mapped out for August and stoked to tackle the rest of our Manhattan to-do list then.
+Bushwick is just 20 minutes from LaGuardia, where we fly in and out of via Southwest from Nashville, so we hopped a cab to the airport after brunch, excited that we already have our next long weekend in New York return mapped out for later this year and stoked to tackle the rest of our Manhattan to-do list then.